Fantasy, by definition, is imagining something impossible, or improbable.

 But the best Christian fantasy authors also leave you better equipped to face the challenges of living out your faith in the real world.

-I’m talking about Christian fantasy books written by authors like C.S.
+I’m talking about books written by authors like C.S.
 Lewis, L. Nicodemus Lyons, Bryan Davis, and Priscilla Shirer, to name a few of my favorites.

 17 Best Christian Fantasy Books to Read

-There are 2 main categories of Christian Fantasy books.
+They fall into 2 main categories.
 Those set in a whole new world, and those that operate within the confines of the known world here on earth.

-Sometimes a Christian Fantasy Book or series is set on a whole other world, an invented fantasy world of the imagination.
+Sometimes a book or series is set on a whole other world, an invented fantasy world of the imagination.
 The characters might start out on earth, or it may be completely separate.

-Some of the best Christian Fantasy fiction of this category include:
+Some of the best of this category include:

 C.S.
 Lewis has a Space Trilogy for adults you might not be aware of.
 A man named Ransom makes a trip to Venus, and one to Mars, and sees the Creation/Fall story in different ways.
 One is still Paradise, and his job is to thwart the serpent (not a literal serpent this time).
-The other is enduring life after the fall, with a slightly different story of the Savior, but the same wonderful Biblical truth throughout these Christian Fantasy books.
+The other is enduring life after the fall, with a slightly different story of the Savior, but the same wonderful Biblical truth throughout.